-Program 2: Avoid obstacles
+Avoid obstacles:

-What's happening: The avoid obstacles program uses the Edison robot's infrared (IR) light LEDs and IR sensor to detect objects directly in front of the robot.
+The avoid obstacles program uses the Edison robot's infrared (IR) light LEDs and IR sensor to detect objects directly in front of the robot.
 Once the pre-set program is activated, the Edison robot will drive forward, turning as needed to avoid obstacles it encounters.